willbailey/slack-mcp-server/README.md

 You need to set the following environment variables:

 - `SLACK_BOT_TOKEN`: Slack Bot User OAuth Token

-- `SLACK_USER_TOKEN`: Slack User OAuth Token (required for some features like message search)
+> **Note**
+> A separate user-level token is **no longer required**.
+All operations –
+> including file uploads, downloads and message search – are performed via the
+> bot token, provided it has the appropriate OAuth scopes.

 You can also create a `.env` file to set these environment variables:

 ```
 SLACK_BOT_TOKEN=xoxb-your-bot-token
-SLACK_USER_TOKEN=xoxp-your-user-token
 ```

-Your Slack app must include the following OAuth scopes:
+Your Slack app must include the following OAuth scopes **on the bot token**:

 - `chat:write` – post messages and share files
 - `files:write` – upload and delete files
 - `files:read` – list and fetch file info
+- `search:read` – (optional) enable message search via `slack_search_messages`

-- Image files are automatically sent using Slack image blocks when possible
+Image files are automatically sent using Slack image blocks when possible.

 ### Usage